naev/naev-website/README.md

 ---
 ```

-The writing is down using [markdown](https://daringfireball.net/projects/markdown/) and is fairly straight forward to do.
+Blarg posts are written in [markdown](https://daringfireball.net/projects/markdown/) and is fairly straight forward to do.

 ### Using images